 Construction.
-The construction sector, which focuses mainly on residential housing and commercial buildings, represented 6.5% of real GDP in 2023.
+The construction sector, which focuses mainly on residential housing and commercial buildings, represented 6.5% of real GDP in 2024.
 This sector contributes significantly to the economy and has received significant domestic and international investment during recent years.
-The sector grew by 2.5% in 2019, 10.5% in 2020 and 12.8% in 2021 and declined 3.2% in 2022 and 5.7% in 2023.
+The sector experienced robust growth by 10.5% in 2020 and 12.8% in 2021.
+However, it faced contractions of 3.2% in 2022 and 7.1% in 2023.
+By 2024, the sector began to recover, achieving a growth rate of 4.8%.
+This rebound reflects renewed confidence in the construction market, supported by government-led infrastructure initiatives and private investment in urban development.
+Paraguay's continued focus on expanding housing programs and modernizing infrastructure is expected to further bolster the construction industry's performance in the coming years.

 Mining.
 Traditionally, mining in Paraguay has been closely linked with the extraction of stones for construction.
 However, in recent years, metal mining has gained grown in popularity with the arrival of a Canadian company engaged in the extraction of gold in the eastern region of the country.
-The gold exports in 2023 were approximately US\$12.2 million.
+The gold exports in 2024 were approximately US\$38.6 million.
 The government is also working to attract more companies that invest in the exploration and subsequent exploitation of other mineral resources of which there are indications that the country could have deposits.
-In 2023, the mining sector increased by 8.0%, accounting for 0.4% of real GDP.
-This sector grew by 6.2%, 7.1% and 8.5% in 2019, 2020 and 2021, respectively, and recorded a decrease of 6.7% in 2022.
-There were approximately 40 companies holding licenses for prospecting and exploration of metallic and non-metallic mineral mines in 2023, and more than 100 were exploiting quarries of basalt, sandstone, granite, quartzite and limestone.
+In 2024, the mining sector increased by 6.0%, accounting for 0.4% of real GDP.
+This sector grew by 7.1% and 8.5% in 2020 and 2021, respectively, and recorded a decrease of 6.7% in 2022, grew 3.5% in 2023.
+There were approximately 151 companies holding licenses for prospecting and exploration of metallic and non-metallic mineral mines in 2024, and approximately 79% were exploiting quarries of basalt, sandstone, granite, quartizite and limestone.

 Services.
-In 2023, the services sector (including trade) accounted for 49.2% of real GDP.
+In 2024, the services sector (including trade) accounted for 49.2% of real GDP.
 This sector grew by 2.2% on a verage during the 2019-2023 period.
 In 2019, 2021 and 2022, the services sector increased 2.4%, 6.5% and 1.5%, respectively, while it decreased 3.1% in 2022.
 In 2023, this sector grew 3.8% mainly a result of better performance in restaurants and hotels, business services and commerce which increased by 8.6%, 6.5% and 5.2%, respectively.

-Transportation services grew by 0.5% in 2019, 0.9% in 2020, and 7.2% in 2021.
-The growth observed in 2021 was partly explained by the effects of the pandemic in transportation modes in 2020 and the fact that in 2021
+This sector grew by 2.6% on average during the 2020-2024 period.
+In 2021, 2022 and 2023, the services sector increased 6.5%, 1.5%, and 3.5%, respectively, while it decreased 3.1% in 2020.
+In 2024, this sector grew 4.5% mainly as a result of better performance in finance, business services, and household services, which increased by 7.6%, 6.9% and 6.1%, respectively

-Para guay eased the restrictive measures for mobility that had been implemented to address the COVID-19 pandemic the year before.
-Further, positive results have been recorded for land and river freight transport, even though the latter has been impacted by the unfavorable navigability conditions due to a marked decrease in river water levels.
-In 2022, despite the improvement in river levels that allow navigability, this sector decreased 3.8% as a result of the significant reduction in demand for river water and land freight transport, resulting from lower a gricultural a ctivity.
-In 2023, the transportation services sector grew 1.5%, driven by improved river transport performance, notably due to increased exports of agricultural products, which was partially offset by the difficulties with Argentina relating to the Para guay-Parana.
+Transportation services grew by 0.9% in 2020 and 7.2% in 2021.
+However, in 2022 and 2023 it decreased by 3.8% and 0.3%, respectively, as a result of the significant reduction in demand for river water and land freight transport, resulting from lower agricultural activity.
+In 2024, the transportation services sector grew 4.9%, driven by improved river transport performance, notably due to increased exports of livestock farming products, and the partial agreement between Paraguay and Argentina relating to the Paraguay-Parana waterway.